olimorris/onedarkpro.nvim/README.md

-      italic = true, -- Use the themes opinionated italic styles? underline = true, -- Use the themes opinionated underline styles? undercurl = true, -- Use the themes opinionated undercurl styles? highlight_cursorline = false, -- Use cursorline highlighting?
+      italic = true, -- Use the themes opinionated italic styles? underline = true, -- Use the themes opinionated underline styles? undercurl = true, -- Use the themes opinionated undercurl styles? transparent = false, -- Use a transparent background? highlight_cursorline = false, -- Use cursorline highlighting?
   }
 })